testrcapp/sample_publicrepo/README.md

 ```

 19. Verify the failed Build status(make the build fail by invalid comments in yml).

-Test Cases that can also be covered with this project:

 20. Custom build( specify envs from UI(custom: foo)  and verify its taken to the build).
 21. Rerun the custom build.It should run with the custom envs from the original build.
 22. Cancel the build and verify Cancel status.